Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 infrastructure of the MPF driver and resides in xrt-lib.ko.
 This driver

 * manages one or more xleaf drivers
-* provides access to root from leaves, so that root calls, event notifications and inter-leaf calls can happen
+* provides access to root from xleaf drivers, so that root calls, event notifications and inter xleaf calls can happen

-In xrt-mgnt, an initial group driver instance will be created by the root.
-This instance contains leaves that will trigger group instances to be created to manage groups of leaves found on different partitions on hardware, such as VSEC, Shell, and User.
+In xrt-mgmt, an initial group driver instance will be created by the root.
+This instance contains xleaf drivers that will trigger group instances to be created to manage groups of xleaf drivers found on different partitions on hardware, such as VSEC, Shell, and User.

-Every *fpga_region* has a group object associated with it.
-The group is created when xclbin image is loaded on the fpga_region.
+Every *fpga_region* has a group driver associated with it.
+The group driver is created when xclbin image is loaded on the fpga_region.
 The existing group is destroyed when a new xclbin image is loaded.
 The fpga_region persists across xclbin downloads.